PullRequestInc/go-gpt3/README.md

 // prints " 13, 17, 19, 23, 29, 31", etc
 ```

+## Documentation

+Check out the go docs for more detailed documentation on the types and methods provided: https://pkg.go.dev/github.com/PullRequestInc/go-gpt3

 ### Full Examples

 Try out any of these examples with putting the contents in a `main.go` and running `go run main.go`.